amitxv/PC-Tuning/docs/research.md

 30+ candidates were asked to compare 0.500ms against 0.507ms on their system under load.
 The observations are listed below.

-- 0.500ms resolution for a marginal percentage of candidates was *actually* providing higher precision than 0.507ms.
+- 0.500ms resolution for a marginal percentage of candidates was providing higher precision than 0.507ms.
 We were not able to come to a conclusion as to why after comparing BCD store configuration, hardware, timers, CPU/RAM frequency, Windows versions and more

 - The remainder of candidates were able to reproduce my results of 0.507ms providing higher precision than 0.500ms